isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/1:1 Learning.md

 **Hardware**

 Since 2016, students in the school have been using [chromebooks](https://www.google.com/chromebook/) for 1:1 Learning.
 From 2021, the school started leveraging the National Digital Literacy Programme (NDLP) and MOE Personalised Digital Learning Programme (PDLP) to facilitate the chromebook personal learning device (PLD) procurement process.
-For the 2025 Secondary 1 cohort, the school has evaluated the given options from a panel of awarded suppliers established by MOE and chosen the **Acer R857TN chromebook**.
+For the 2025 Secondary 1 cohort, the school has evaluated the given options from a panel of awarded suppliers established by MOE and chosen the **Acer Chromebook Spin R857TN**.
 The specifications of the chromebook are as follows:

-Acer R857TN chromebook
+Acer Chromebook Spin R857TN
 * Intel Processor N250
 * 8GB LPDDR5 RAM (On-Board at factory level)
 * 64GB eMMC
-* 11.6" HD (1366 x 768) Multi-Touch IPS LCD panel
+* 12.2 inch WUXGA (1920 x 1200) Multi-Touch IPS LCD panel
-* 2x USB-C, 2x USB-A, 1x 3.5mm headphone jack
+* Up to 10 hours batttery size
-* Intel Wifi 6E
+* 1x HDMI, 2x USB-C, 2x USB-A, 1x Audio jack, 1x Kensington lock slot
-* Bluetooth v5.1
+* Wi-Fi 6E AX201
 * Acer USI Active Stylus
 * Dual Cameras (display top & keyboard top)
 * Google Chrome OS
 * 3 year Carry-in Warranty + Comprehensive Accidental Damage Protection (Insurance)
-* Weight: 1.35 kg
+* Weight: 1.5 kg
-* Accessories include: Power Adaptor, Mouse, Stylus, Carrier Bag
+* Accessories include: Power Adaptor, Mouse, Active stylus, Carrier Bag

 In addition, the chromebook will be bundled with **3 years carry-in warranty and insurance** (2 major repairs or 1 replacement) to cover accidental damage to the chromebook device.

-Total Cost with GST: **S$581.00**
+Total Cost with GST: **S$570.00**
-*(Information accurate as of 19th November 2024.
+*(Information accurate as of 17th December 2024.
 This cost is a close estimation and there may be a slight variation for the final confirmed cost.)*

 **IT Applications**